wilsonmar/wilsonmar.github.io/_posts/2019-09-15-feature-flags.md

 So, different implementations exist for each language.

-Many systems already have provisioned for that:
+Many systems already provide services for managing feature flags and reporting/analysis:

    * <a href="#argparse">argparse and utilities in Python</a>
    * <a href="#LaunchDarkly">LaunchDarkly</a> SaaS